palantir/conjure/docs/spec/source_files.md

 - `body`: defined as the singular body parameter.
 - `header`: defined as a header parameter.
 - `query`: defined as a querystring parameter.
-- `auto`: argument is treated as a path parameter if the argument name appears between braces in the request line and as a body argument otherwise.

 ## DocString